timquek/tim-quek/README.md

 tim quek
-this is created on 3-24-2019 with gitkarken
+this is created on 3-24-2019 with gitkraken this line added 3-30 by me